masa-finance/subnet-42/README.vpn.md

 ### Why Residential IPs Matter

 Regular datacenter VPN IPs are often flagged and blocked by services.
 Residential IPs are much less likely to be detected, making them essential for reliable operation.

+## Troubleshooting

+### Cookie Generator Issues

+- If the Docker cookie generator fails with `'ChromeOptions' object has no attribute 'headless'` error, use the manual script approach (Option 2)
+- If manual cookie generation fails, try increasing the `MAX_WAITING_TIME` constant in the script
+- Ensure Chrome is properly installed on your system when using the manual script